samarthrikhe/Task-Management-Web-App/README.md

 # Task-Management-Web-App
-Create a basic web app using Django where users can manage personal tasks after logging in with their Google account.Users should be able to create, view, edit, and delete tasks.
-Each task should have a title and a description.
+In this project, we will develop a basic web application using Django that allows users to manage personal tasks after logging in with their Google accounts.
+The application will include features such as Google authentication, task management (create, view, edit, delete tasks), and an admin panel for managing Google OAuth keys and inviting new users.